FusionRFModelingMachineLearning/genray-cql3d-ml/README.md

 ### Manifest

 This repository contains:
 * Models: trained ML models for Multi-Layer Perceptron (MLP),  Random Forest regression (RFR), and Gaussian Process regression (GPR).
 In some cases (GPR, MLP), the trained models are "small" and are located in this github repo.
-In other cases (RFR), the trained model is too large for the github repo, and is accessible in the subsection below "External Data Location/URL".
+In other cases (RFR), the trained model is too large for the github repo, and is accessible in the subsection below [External Data URL](#external-data-url).
 * Code: Jupyter notebooks containing code that will load a trained ML model, ingest data from the simulation database, and perform an inference workload
 * Data: the simulation database is accessible at a URL shown below in the section of this document entitled "External Data Location/URL"